lucasvtiradentes/esports-notifier/README.md

 }
 ```

-This will allow you to **esports-notifier** source place (github repository or npm package) and specified version.
+This will allow you to select the **esports-notifier** source place (github repository or npm package) and specify the intended version.

   </div>
 </details>